AuteurAudio/electronics-measuring-extremely-low-noise-sources/README.md

 bandwidth of about 1.8uV.
 For a point of reference refering to earlier in the story, what we are saying is that inclusive of the power line noise that is a *significant* component of the total noise, and unrelated to the noise of the amplifier, Lilienfeld's Choir *still* exhibits noise that is lower than what you would experience if you hooked your headphones up to a 10k resistor.
+What we are also saying here is that while some equipment like the old PAR 113 might seem appealing for helping design these low noise circuits, it really isn't appropriate for the typical impedances seen in audio amplifiers.
+You really need a much lower noise amplifier with a much lower input impedance to help understand the noise characteristics of your designs.